 And that same note, you may have to adjust the recipe a little bit, which is in the vein of its flavor.
 Once you have adjusted the ratio of coconut flakes to pecans, focus on the flavor.

-Is the German chocolate frosting sweet enough?
+Is the German chocolate cake frosting sweet enough?
 Is it too sweet?
 Is there enough vanilla?
 Does it need more brown sugar?
 Make sure you have thoroughly answered all of those questions before serving your frosting to anybody.

 Add More Coconut

 You may be wondering why we’re talking about coconut again when we already talked so much about ratios, but this is a little bit different.
-If you’ve ever had a fresh German chocolate frosting, you’re familiar with the texture of the coconut pieces.
+If you’ve ever had a fresh German chocolate cake frosting, you’re familiar with the texture of the coconut pieces.

 When the frosting comes from a can, the coconut has been sitting with those other ingredients for months on end, allowing it to soak up moisture and change its texture.
 If you like a firmer coconut shred, the canned German chocolate frosting is likely too soggy for you.